 The obvious next question is why?
 Why is economics failing to improve gender diversity when other male-dominated fields are making progress?
 Lack of female ability can be immediately dismissed, and not just for its flagrant misogyny.
 There is much evidence that actually points to women matching, and in numerous cases, outperforming men while still in the ‘pipeline’.
 In both the UK and US, for instance, women average better grades at undergraduate level, and while working are equally as prolific with regard to publication output.
 Instead, analysis—like for example that conducted by Amanda Bayer and Cecilia Rouse—suggests that a bias, both implicit and institutional, is the ‘more likely culprit’.
 Analysis in this area is growing, and has already uncovered a host of systematic barriers that women face.
 The list is dauntingly long.

-As reported by The Economist, investigation has shown that female economists are being held to a higher standard than their male counterparts, particularly when it comes to publishing.
+As reported by The Economist's Data Team in 2018, investigation has shown that female economists are being held to a higher standard than their male counterparts, particularly when it comes to publishing.
 The demands made of their research are more rigorous: women experience an increased likelihood of requested rewrites, while the criticism levelled at their work is also much harsher.
 Together, these factors conspire to make publication a more time-consuming and onerous task.
 To add insult to injury, when work is co-authored with a man, research shows the female contributor receives significantly less peer credit than the male.
-Economist Heather Sarsons has exposed the ubiquitous nature of this bias in a lengthy study based on publication data from the last 40 years.
+Sarsons exposed the ubiquitous nature of this bias in a lengthy study based on publication data from the last 40 years.
 While acknowledging the ‘publish or perish’ culture that pervades academia and that much economic research is collaborative, Sarsons shows that the consequences of this bias severely damage women’s chances of tenure.